-(hereinafter referred to as the participant) and Bradley University hereby enter into an agreement under which the participant will enter phased retirement under the University's Phased Retirement Policy .
-The participant and the University hereby agree that: This agreement: (a) establishes the terms of the subsequent employment relationship between the participant and the University as of the date of the agreement until termination of employment; (b) terminates any previous agreement, contract or understanding concerning this employment relationship; and (c) will remain in effect even if the University subsequently establishes different policies or enters into agreements containing different terms and conditions of employment of any participant.
-2) Participation of the participant is subject to all terms and conditions specified in the University's Phased Retirement Policy, all of which are hereby incorporated by reference as par of this agreement.
-3) The participant will enter the phased retirement period beginning on 4) The phased retirement period is defined as years beginning on the date specified above.
-5) The participant will reduce to% time for Year 1;% time for Year 2; This reduction will be achieved by the participant according to the following schedule:
+(hereinafter referre ed to as the participant) and Bradley University hereby enter into an agreement under which the participant will enter phased retirement under the University's Phased Retirement Pol ne participant and the University hereby agree that: - l- : 1) This agreement: (a) establishes the terms of the subsequent employment relations between the participant and the University as of the date of the agreement until terming employment; (b) terminates any previous agreement, contract or understanding concerning employment relationship; and (c) will remain in effect even if the University subsequer establishes different policies or enters into agreements containing different terms and of employment of any participant.
+2) Participation of the participant is subject to all terms and conditions specified in the University's Phased Retirement Policy, all of which are hereby incorporated by reference of this agreement. nation of erning this ntly conditions 3) The participant will enter the phased retirement period beginning on · 4) The phased retirement period is defined as years beginning on the da te specified above. ., .
+5) The participant will reduce to% time for Year 1;% time for Year 2; This reduction will be achieved by the participant according to the following sched ule: